socnetv/app/README.md

 ## b) Compile from Source Code

 To compile and install SocNetV from source you need the Qt5 toolkit development libraries.
-Qt is an open source C++ toolkit published under the GPL.
-Qt5 is preinstalled in most Linux distributions and it is available for Windows and Mac OS X.  If you do not have Qt5 installed, please download and install it from https://www.qt.io/developers
+Qt5 is preinstalled in most Linux distributions and it is also available for Windows and MacOS.
+If you do not have Qt5 installed, please download and install it from https://www.qt.io/developers

 Once you have Qt5 installed in your OS, you are ready to compile SocNetV from source.